Anne Davies (legal scholar)

+Biography

 Davies was a student at Lincoln College, Oxford, and won the Gibbs and Martin Wronker University Prizes for Law.
-She was a Prize Fellow at All Souls College, Oxford, from 1995 to 2001, during which time she completed her doctorate on contractualisation in the National Health Service.
-After moving to Brasenose in 2001, she became reader in public law in 2006, and professor of law and public policy in 2010.
+She was a Prize Fellow at All Souls College, Oxford (1995 to 2001), during which time she completed her doctorate on contractualisation in the National Health Service.

+After moving to Brasenose College, Oxford in 2001, she became reader in public law in 2006.
+She was awarded a title of distinction as Professor of Law and Public Policy in 2011.

 She is a member of the editorial board of the Industrial Law Journal, the European Labour Law Journal and Current Legal Problems.

-She is an independent member of the council of the Advisory, Conciliation and Arbitration Service, and a member of the advisory panel to the Welsh Language Commissioner. she is Honorary Secretary of The Society of Legal Scholars.
+She is a non-executive member of the Board of the Parliamentary and Health Service Ombudsman, and a member of the advisory panel to the Welsh Language Commissioner, and was formerly an independent member of the council of the Advisory, Conciliation and Arbitration Service.
+As of 2021 she is Honorary Secretary of The Society of Legal Scholars.

+In 2024, she was elected as a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.